mayank1101/mayank1101.github.io/_posts/2025-12-20-pytorch-foundation-part2.md

 ## Introduction

 In **Part 1**, we built learning systems from scratch using tensors and autograd.
-That exercise was important—it showed *how* learning really works under the hood.
+That exercise was important, it showed *how* learning really works under the hood.
 But no one builds real-world deep learning systems that way.
 Imagine manually writing every layer, activation function, optimizer, and training loop detail for a 100-layer ResNet or a large transformer.
 It would be slow, error-prone, and impossible to maintain.
 This is where PyTorch’s **high-level abstractions** come in.

 In this article, we move from *learning mechanics* to *engineering practice*.

 You’ll learn how PyTorch helps you:

 - Build complex models cleanly using `torch.nn`
 - Train them efficiently with `torch.optim`
 - Feed data at scale using `Dataset` and `DataLoader`